 Freddie Mercury

 "Does it matter if my music stands the test of time?
 I don't care!"
-Freddie once said.
+Freddie once declared.
 Nevertheless, Queen's influence on music history is immeasurable.
 Kurt Cobain was inspired by Freddie's talent and persona, and the lead singer of the British band Muse called Queen the best band in the world.
 One of David Bowie's greatest albums, "Under Pressure," was a collaboration with Mercury.
-It should be noted that Queen's greatness is the result of the efforts of all four members, not just the lead singer, as they found the perfect balance between commercial success and artistic integrity, stadium rock, and genuine emotion.
+Queen's greatness came from all four members working together, not just their frontman - they struck the perfect balance between commercial success and artistic integrity, stadium rock, and genuine emotion.

 Childhood and Youth

 Farrokh, which translates from Farsi as "lucky one," Bulsara was born on September 5, 1946, in Stone Town, Zanzibar.
-Today it is part of the Republic of Tanzania, but in those years Zanzibar was a "puppet" state under the protectorate of the British Empire.
+Today it's part of Tanzania, but back then Zanzibar was a "puppet" state under British protection.

-His father, Bomi, was an accountant at the Supreme Court of England and Wales and earned a good living, so the family was well provided for.
+His father, Bomi, worked as an accountant at the Supreme Court of England and Wales and earned a good living, so the family was well off.
 His mother, Jer Bulsara, took care of the children: Farrokh and his sister Kashmira, who was six years younger.

 Freddie Mercury's parents in their youth